hat-open/hat-event/docs/event.rst

 -----

 Event is a generic data structure used for communication and storage of relevant changes happening through time in a Hat system.
 For example, event can represent a data change triggered by a device outside of the system, or an inner notification created by a component inside the system.
 Each event is immutable and uniquely identified by its event id.
 Event Server is the only component responsible for creating events - all other components shall request Event Server to create a new event.

 Event data structure:

     * id

-        A unique Event identifier containing Event Server identifier and event instance identifier.
-This property is always set by the server.
+        A unique Event identifier always set by the server.
+It contains:

+            * `server` - Event Server unique identifier (defined in configuration as `server_id`).
+            * `session` - unique identifier of event processing session.
+            * `instance` - unique identifier of an Event instance (unique only on the server that creates it).
+It is sequential integer that starts from 1.
+Instance of value 0 is never assigned to event, but it has semantic that no any event is registered at the server.

     * type

         Type is a user (client) defined list of strings.
 Semantics of the list's elements and their position in the list is determined by the user and is not predefined by the Event server.
 This list should be used as the main identifier of the occurred event's type.
 Each component registering an event should have its own naming convention defined which does not collide with other components' naming conventions.
 This property is set by the user while registering an event.
 Subtypes ``?`` and ``*`` are not allowed as parts of event type.

         When used in querying and subscription, this property has additional semantics.
 Any string in the list can be replaced with ``?`` while the